 Carcinogens have been found in vapes, but at levels that suggest the cancer risk is very low.
 According to a 2017 study in the journal Tobacco Control, the cancer risk of vaping is on a par with the risk posed by pharmaceutical products like nicotine gum or patches—less than one percent the cancer risk of smoking.
 According to the study, the only byproducts of vaping that posed a real risk were carbonyls produced by overheating the vape device (as explained in the formaldehyde section of this article below).

 Other researchers have come to similar conclusions.
 A 2016 study published in the journal Mutation Research tested both e-cig vapor and cigarette smoke for their ability to cause cell mutations in bacteria.
 The smoke caused mutations (mutagenic), and was also toxic to the bacteria, while the vapor was not mutagenic or toxic.

 Nicotine itself—either in cigarettes or vapes, or other nicotine products—has not been shown to cause cancer.
-Long-term studies of nicotine replacement therapy (NRT) and Swedish snus users show no provable link between nicotine and cancer, although there is concern that nicotine may encourage established tumors to expand.
+Long-term studies of nicotine replacement therapy (NRT) and Swedish snus users show no provable link between nicotine and cancer, although there are unproven concern that nicotine may be a “tumor promoter,” encouraging established tumors to expand.